kmaasrud/vmc/report/secs/02_theory.md

 $$ \epsilon_{n_x, n_y} = \omega(n_x + n_y + 1) = \omega. $$ {#eq:non-interacting-energy}

 The Pauli exclusion principle states that two fermions can not occupy the same quantum state simultaneously.
 For each state $(n_x, n_y)$ a fermion may have spin up or down, which means it can be occupied by at most two fermions.
-Using this principle, the ground state energies of the closed shell configurations $N = 2, 6, 12$ and $20$ can easily be calculated using equation ([@eq:non-interacting-energy]).
+Using this principle, the ground state energies of the closed-shell configurations $N = 2, 6, 12$ and $20$ can easily be calculated using equation ([@eq:non-interacting-energy]).
 The energies are given in table [@tbl:energies].

 <!-- Don't worry about the erroneous table numbering.
 This is a fault of a Doctor filter I made, but a quick-fix is on the to do list <3. -->